douglasstarnes/TCMem17DSDemos/README.md

-You can fine **live** versions of the notebooks running on Microsoft Azure at [https://notebooks.azure.com/douglasastarnes/libraries/tcmem17](https://notebooks.azure.com/douglasastarnes/libraries/tcmem17).
+You can find **live** versions of the notebooks running on Microsoft Azure at [https://notebooks.azure.com/douglasastarnes/libraries/tcmem17](https://notebooks.azure.com/douglasastarnes/libraries/tcmem17).
 All you need to sign in is a Microsoft account (ie. outlook.com email) and the clone the library at the link.
 And yes, it's **FREE**!

 If you want your own installation there are several ways to get it.